Defence of the Magazine at Delhi: The defence of the Magazine

-The Aftermath
+The aftermath

-Conductors Shaw and Scully, Sub- Conductor Crow, Sergeants Edwards and Stewart were all killed in the blast.
-A friendly native guided Lieutenant Raynor to safety.
-Rebels killed Lieutenant Willoughby some two days later whilst he was trying to reach Meerut.
-Lieutenant Forrest, who was also wounded, reached Meerut after much hardship.
-In the smoke and confusion Buckley, although severely wounded and blasted almost black by gunpowder, had initially managed to escape the rebels as he was blown clear over the walls and into the River Jumna.
-He came under heavy rifle fire and he was hit in the elbow.
-Being already wounded and near exhaustion he collapsed on the far bank and was captured.
-On learning that his wife and 3 children had been mercilessly slaughtered in the city he broke down, being so distressed that he wanted to die himself and tried to provoke his captors to kill him.
-However, the rebel leaders had been so impressed with the gallant actions of the defenders in the Magazine that they refused to kill such a brave man.
-After some weeks he was able to escape and made a safe passage to British lines.
+Shaw, Scully, Crow, Edwards and Stewart were all killed in the blast.
+But although expecting to be killed in the explosion, Willoughby, Raynor, Forrest and Buckley survived.
+Willoughby and Forrest escaped through the sally port facing the river and reached the main guard at the Kashmir Gate.
+Willoughby was killed the following day by the inhabitants of a village near the Hindon River whilst trying to join British forces at Meerut, but Forrest, though wounded, managed to reach Meerut after much hardship.
+Raynor escaped with the assistance of a native guide.
+Buckley, though severely wounded and almost black by gunpowder, was thrown clear of the walls by the blast and into the River Jumna.
+He came under heavy rifle fire and was hit in the elbow.
+Near exhaustion, he collapsed on the far bank and was captured.
+On learning that his wife and three children had been slaughtered in the city, he broke down.
+He tried to provoke his captors to kill him, but the rebel leaders had been so impressed with the actions of the defenders of the Magazine that they refused.
+After some weeks he was able to escape and made a safe passage to British lines where he volunteered for increasingly dangerous missions.